yessycrown/t4ds/_posts/2023-04-13-intro-to-topology.md

 ---
 ## Overview

-In this session, we will have a light and fast introduction to the subject of topology, a field of mathematics that stems from pure mathematics, but has applications in data analysis that makes it an interesting subject to applied mathematicians, statisticians, computer scientists, data scientists, and other
+In this session, we provide a light and fast introduction to the subject of topology, a field of mathematics that stems from pure mathematics, but has applications in data analysis that makes it an interesting subject to applied mathematicians, statisticians, computer scientists, data scientists, and other